 This is a 2-to-3-hour oral examination administered by the full committee.
-It includes discussion of the research proposal, and the student may be questioned extensively about their knowledge in topics related to the proposal and their field generally.
+Although the discussion is focused on the research proposal, the student may be questioned extensively about their knowledge in topics related to the proposal and their field generally.
 It is expected that the student will have prepared well for this meeting, and it is usually wise to seek advice from each committee member about what to expect.